zappajs/zappajs/docs/crashcourse.md

     $ npm install zappajs
     $ coffee cuppa.coffee
        info  - socket.io started
-    Express server listening on port 3000 in development mode Zappa 0.3.1 "The Gumbo Variations" orchestrating the show
+    Express server listening on 0.0.0.0:3000 in development mode Zappa 1.0.5 orchestrating the show

 (hat tip to [sinatra](http://sinatrarb.com))

-If your thing is the bleeding edge, replace `npm install zappajs` with:

-    $ git clone git@github.com:zappajs/zappajs.git && cd zappajs
-    $ cake setup
-    $ cd /path/to/project
-    $ npm install /path/to/zappajs

 ## OK, what did just happen?

-CoffeeScript is relatively new on the scene, so it might be worth it to compare that first example with the equivalent JavaScript:

-    require('zappajs')(function(){
-      this.get({'/': 'hi'});
-    });

 `require 'zappajs'` returns a function you can use to run your apps.
 We're calling it right away and passing an anonymous function as the parameter.